hnsdomains/docs/dapp-developer-guide/ens-as-nft.md

 In the example above,[`79233663829379634837589865448569342784712482819484549289560981379859480642508`](https://opensea.io/assets/0x57f1887a8bf19b14fc0df6fd9b2acc9af147ea85/79233663829379634837589865448569342784712482819484549289560981379859480642508) is the tokenId of `vitalik`

-## Deriving ENS name from tokenId
+## Deriving HNS name from tokenId

-Unlike deriving tokenId, deriving ENS name from tokenId is not as easy.
-This is because all ENS names are stored as fixed-length hash to allow registering infinite length of names.
+Unlike deriving tokenId, deriving HNS name from tokenId is not as easy.
+This is because all HNS names are stored as fixed-length hash to allow registering infinite length of names.
 The downside of this architecture is that you cannot directly query ENS smart contracts to return ENS name using tokenId.

 Our recommended way is to query via [https://thegraph.com](https://thegraph.com) ENS subgraph.
 The graph decodes the hash to name as it indexes.
 The example code to query is as follows.